scil/LaravelFly/readme.md

 Thanks to [Laravel](http://laravel.com/), [Swoole](https://github.com/swoole/swoole-src) and [PsySh](https://github.com/bobthecow/psysh)

-## Version Compatibility & Requirements
+## Version Compatibility

 - Laravel 5.6.*
 - swoole >4.0

+## Requirements or Code Tips
-- In most cases, our projects running on a base of consistent and stable configuration.
-For LaravelFly, it's a requirement for absolute safety.
+In most cases, our projects running on a base of consistent and stable configuration.
+For absolute safety, it's a requirement .
 In each request, the env should always be same:

-    - php configuration should keep same in any requests.
+1. php configuration should keep same in any requests.
-    - In Mode Map some objects are not fully refactored because it's useless most time.
-Pay some attention:
+2. In LaravelFly Mode Map, some objects are created before any requests by default, but not fully refactored because that is useless most time.
+Have a look:
     1. [Laravel Macros](https://tighten.co/blog/the-magic-of-laravel-macros/) with same name should always be same.
     2. url(UrlGenerator): props **'sessionResolver','keyResolver', 'formatHostUsing','formatPathUsing'** should keep same.
     3. auth: prop **customCreators** with same name should keep same
     4. cookie(CookieJar): props **path, domain, secure and sameSite** with init values form config('session') should keep same.
     5. Pagination: static props **currentPathResolver,currentPageResolver,viewFactoryResolver,defaultView,defaultSimpleView** in AbstractPaginator should keep same.
     6. hash: BcryptHasher's prop **rounds**, ArgonHasher's props **memory,time,threads** should keep same

 ## Quick Start